jupyter-book/mystmd/packages/myst-cli/docs/reference.md

 `myst build` is used to export pdf, tex, and docx artifacts from MyST files, as well as build MyST websites containing all content from MyST project(s).

-From within a [project](#myst-init) you may run this command with no arguments and it will peform all exports defined in the frontmatter of project files, as well as build the content for a site, if a `site` config is defined:
+From within a [project](#myst-init) you may run this command with no arguments and it will perform all exports defined in the frontmatter of project files, as well as build the content for a site, if a `site` config is defined:

 ```
 myst build
 ```

-You may specifiy `--pdf`, `--tex`, and/or `--docx` to only export those types of static files:
+You may specify `--pdf`, `--tex`, and/or `--docx` to only export those types of static files:

 ```
 myst build --pdf